fivetran/dbt_tiktok_ads_source/README.md

 ## What does this dbt package do?
 - Materializes [Tiktok Ads staging tables](https://fivetran.github.io/dbt_tiktok_ads_source/#!/overview/tiktok-ads-source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/tiktok-ads/#schemainformation).
 These staging tables clean, test, and prepare your Tiktok Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/tiktok-ads) for analysis by doing the following:
-  - Name columns for consistency across all packages and for easier analysis
+  - Name columns for consistency across all packages and for easier analysis.
-  - Adds freshness tests to source data
+  - Adds freshness tests to source data.
+    > dbt Core >= 1.9.0 is required to run freshness tests.
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your Tiktok Ads data through the [dbt docs site](https://fivetran.github.io/dbt_tiktok_ads_source/).
 - These tables are designed to work simultaneously with our [Tiktok Ads transformation package](https://github.com/fivetran/dbt_tiktok_ads).